-These shahi bread potato rolls are very nice party snack since they keep crispy for long time.
+These shahi veg cutlet are very nice party snack since they keep crispy for long time.
 These rolls are crunchy outside, tangy-spicy and soft inside.
 They are best served with green chutney or sauce.
 You can find the recipe of green chutney here.

 4 bread slice